Owning a Restaurant Hero Image 1

 But keep in mind – the word "fail" is rather vague.

-If you're collecting $50,000 per year in profits and working 70 hours a week – seven days a week – then maybe it’s better to get a job than having no life being your own boss.
+If you're collecting $50,000 per year in profits and working 70 hours a week – seven days a week – then maybe it’s better to get a job than have no life being your own boss.

 Myth #2: Great Family Recipes Make a Great Restaurant

 There was a great cookie business that started up near us.
-The owner had delicious cookies – and we were able to sell some of her cookies at our restaurant.
+The owner had delicious cookies, and we were able to sell some of her cookies at our restaurant.

 She thought just because customers loved her family recipes, she would be successful.